Tomb Raider II: Reception

 Tomb Raider II received positive reviews from most critics.
 At Metacritic, which assigns a weighted average rating out of 100, the game received a score of 85 for the PlayStation version based on 13 reviews, which indicates "favourable reviews".
 The majority commented that while the differences from the original game are relatively small, Tomb Raider was a strong enough game that these differences and the consistent execution were enough to make an outstanding game.
 Next Generation, for example, stated that despite its forced development and having little additions in the game, the magazine felt the second game was superior to the original.
 Glenn Rubenstein was one of the few to disagree, writing in GameSpot that the improvements were cosmetic.
-He opined that both installments of the series to date are uninspired games which sold largely on the stardom of Lara Croft.
+He opined that both instalments of the series to date are uninspired games which sold largely on the stardom of Lara Croft.
 IGN's Adam Douglas concluded that compared to its predecessor, the second game is inferior to the original despite being entertaining.
-Crispin Boyer of Electronic Gaming Monthly drew the comparison even more favourably, considering Tomb Raider II a superior game.
+Crispin Boyer of Electronic Gaming Monthly drew the comparison more favourably, considering Tomb Raider II a superior game.

 Among the changes the sequel made, the ones which received the most positive mentions were the addition of vehicles and the ability to climb walls.
 Many critics also compared the game's massive length favourably to that of the original Tomb Raider.
 Both GameSpot's Tim Soete and GamePro highly praised the timed traps, saying they induce a greater sense of panic and engagement than the traps in the original Tomb Raider.
 Rubenstein, despite his generally negative assessment of the game, agreed with Douglas that the greater number of human opponents in the sequel was a welcome improvement.
 An overwhelming majority of critics described Tomb Raider II as extremely difficult right from the beginning levels, with Next Generation stating that Core had clearly designed it with players who had completed the original Tomb Raider in mind.
 GamePro likewise described it as "for experts", but suggested that novices could learn the game given a good amount of patience and practice.